Turn Your Associate Degree into a Bachelor's

 - Analyze and improve processes

 - Plan and schedule production of goods and services

 - Gain business communications and systems analysis skills

 How You'll Learn

 At SNHU, you'll get support from day 1 to graduation and beyond.
 And with no set class times, 24/7 access to the online classroom, and helpful learning resources along the way, you'll have everything you need to reach your goals.

 As the next decade unfolds, the business world faces unique new realities.
 Skill gaps, automation and rising competition affect nearly every industry, technical fields included.

-The U.S. Bureau of Labor Statistics (BLS) projects faster-than-average growth for many technical management jobs through 2028.
-BLS data forecasts higher-than-average financial rewards, too.
-Construction managers, for example, earn median annual salaries over $95,000 – the same position in manufacturing exceeds $105,000.1
+The U.S. Bureau of Labor Statistics (BLS) projects faster-than-average growth for many technical management jobs through 2031.
+BLS data forecasts higher-than-average financial rewards, too.1

 SNHU’s technical management degree prepares you for the challenges – and the jobs – of the future.
 If you work in manufacturing, where there’s constant pressure to update technology and operate leaner, you’ll know how to handle it.
 If you’re in construction, where demand for green buildings means staffing up for solar installations, you’ll know how to do it.
 If you’re in an emerging industry like wind energy, you’ll know how to help grow a business from the ground up.